scottishgovernment/resources.mygov.scot/_criterion/open-source.md

 Make all new source code open and reusable, and publish it under appropriate licences (or provide a convincing explanation as to why this cannot be done for specific subsets of the source code).

-## How point 15 improves their service
+## How point 15 improves the service

 Making their source code open means: